-The Environmental Impact Plan (Figure 3.6.1.A.) identifies approximately 4.84 acres of potential impacts to wetlands that can be reasonably expected as a result of roadway alignments and development associated with residential or commercial/ retail uses, particularly where the small isolated wetlands are difficult to design around.
+The Environmental Impact Plan (Figure 3.6.1.A) identifies approximately 3.65 acres of potential impacts to wetlands that can be reasonably expected as a result of roadway alignments and development associated with residential or commercial/ retail uses, particularly where the small isolated wetlands are difficult to design around.
 The locations and/or acreages of these wetland impacts may change during future permitting efforts when detailed site plans are developed for these areas.
-The Playmore Road alignment may also shift, in which case the location and extent of wetland impacts would change accordingly.
-Regardless of the extent of wetland impacts, avoidance and minimization efforts will be required before mitigation will be considered, and mitigation will need to be provided for unavoidable wetlands when no other reasonable alternative exists.
+Regardless of the extent of wetland impacts, avoidance and minimization efforts will be required before mitigation will be considered.
+Mitigation will need to be provided for unavoidable wetlands when no other reasonable alternative exists.
 Mitigation will be provided consistent with state and federal requirements to ensure no net loss of wetland functions and values and may consist of wetland enhancement, restoration, creation, preservation, or the use of a mitigation bank.